River (Bishop Briggs song): Critical reception

 Brooklyn Magazine wrote it is “an explosive track with the potential to be a massive radio hit.
 It will leave you feeling empowered with surging bass and skyward vocals.”
 Antonio Beliveau in Life & News wrote, “Simple.
 Space.
 Repetition.
 Straight to the point… It’s not a song that goes into my iTunes after hearing it even for the third time.
 But there’s a lot to appreciate about this cut.”
 Hooligan Magazine wrote, “Parts of this track suck the air right out of the room, but Briggs never fails to throw us right back into the mix with her smooth guitar playing and slick voice.
 “River” has something for everybody.”

 Live performances

 In her television debut, Bishop Briggs performed the song on The Tonight Show Starring Jimmy Fallon on August 1, 2016.

 Cover versions

 In live shows starting in 2017, Pink has frequently covered "River."
 She did so on some stops of her 2018–2019 Beautiful Trauma World Tour, including on her live album All I Know So Far: Setlist.
+It is frequently covered on reality competition shows.